 The Goddess Kundalini sleeps with her face shutting the door of the pathway that leads to the seat of Brahman.
 When awakened by merging the fire with mind and Prana, she takes the form of a needle, pierces open the door, and goes up through Susumna.

-By virtue of this practice, one achieves the awakening.
+By this practice, one achieves awakening.
 Though not explicitly given, this technique involves the assuming of three Bandhas.

 The yogi who is assuming Padmasana fills the Prana in every pore of Nadis and retaining it by Kumbhaka is, no doubt, liberated.

 The perspiration produced by this practice should not be wiped out.
 The limbs should be massaged to absorb the perspiration back into the body.

-The yogi should avoid foods that are pungent, sour, and salty, being delighted in taking milk, maintaining celibacy, taking moderate food, and taking resort to yoga always, the yogi will become a Siddha within one year.
+The yogi should avoid foods that are pungent, sour, and salty, be delighted in taking milk, maintain celibacy, take moderate food, and resort to yoga always, the yogi will become a Siddha within one year.

-Kundalini, when reached the throat chakra, bestows siddhi to the yogi.
+Kundalini, when reaches the throat chakra, bestows siddhi to the yogi.
 The merger of Prana and Apana will result in the extinction of urine and feces.